 NEPA, ESA and Fundamentals of Environmental Law

-The oldest major environmental statutes that we know today have existed for more than 40 years.
-This session served as an introduction to the framework of environmental law and also highlights two major statutes.
+The oldest major environmental statutes in the United States have existed for more than four decades.
+This session serves as an introduction to the framework of environmental law and also highlights two of its major statutes.

 The National Environmental Policy Act (NEPA) was enacted to establish a national policy and means for carrying out protective environmental principles.
 NEPA also established the White House Council on Environmental Quality (CEQ) to ensure federal agencies meet their obligations under NEPA.
-Recent proposals to amend and update NEPA have focused on the environmental review process in order to reduce the long wait times.
+Recent amendments and updates to NEPA have focused on the environmental review process in order to streamline the process and reduce long wait times.
 Such major changes are unprecedented with NEPA, and will have ramifications throughout environmental law.

 The Endangered Species Act (ESA) is the principal law for the protection of endangered species.
-Administered by the U.S. Fish and Wildlife Service (USFWS) and the Commerce Department's National Marine Fisheries Service (NMFS), ESA protects and recovers imperiled species deemed either “endangered” or “threatened” and the ecosystems which they depend on.
-Recent proposals have been presented to amend regulations regarding the factors for listing species as “threatened” under ESA.
+Administered by the U.S. Fish and Wildlife Service (USFWS) and the Commerce Department's National Marine Fisheries Service (NMFS), ESA protects and recovers imperiled species deemed either “endangered” or “threatened” and the ecosystems that they depend on.

-This session served both as an introduction to the fundamentals of environmental law and highlight these two major statutes:
+This session served as both an introduction to the fundamentals of environmental law and highlighted these two major statutes:

 - the National Environmental Policy Act (NEPA), known as the "Magna Carta" of environmental law, and